 According to Vanderbilt Health, adults over 35 lose more teeth to gum disease (periodontal disease) than from cavities and three out of four adults are affected at some time in their life by this ailment.
-While some of these dental issues are just the effects of aging, the degree to which it is severe can be greatly decreased by practicing consistent oral hygiene behaviors and seeing Dr. Samela or Dr. Diekhoff at least twice per year.
+While some of these dental issues are just the effects of aging, the degree to which it is severe can be greatly decreased by practicing consistent oral hygiene behaviors and seeing Dr. Samela or Dr. Scearce at least twice per year.

 How can I prevent cavities and plaque build up?

 The best way to prevent cavities and periodontal disease is by brushing your teeth thoroughly twice a day and flossing daily each night before going to bed.

 Periodontal disease and decay are both caused by bacterial plaque, which forms on your teeth constantly.
 Plaque is a colorless film, which sticks to your teeth at the gumline.
 By thorough daily brushing and flossing you can remove these germs and help prevent periodontal disease.

 Using a soft to medium toothbrush positioned at a 45-degree angle where your gums and teeth meet, gently move the brush in small, circular motions.
 Use light pressure while putting the bristles between the teeth, but not so much pressure that you feel any discomfort.
 Once the outside surfaces are brushed, don’t forget to brush the inside of the back teeth.
 To clean the inside of the upper and lower front teeth, hold the brush vertically and make several gentle back-and-forth strokes over each tooth.
 When it’s time to clean the biting surfaces of your teeth, use short, gentle strokes and change the position of the brush as often as necessary to reach all surfaces.
 Watch yourself in the mirror to make sure you clean each surface, and when you’re done, rinse vigorously to wash away any plaque that you loosened while brushing.